 This is an incredibly easy recipe for Cream Cheese Danishes that are ready in 30 minutes, from start to finish.
 Luscious cheesecake-like cream cheese filling sits on top of flaky pastry dough swirled with butter and brown sugar.
 Top them with fresh fruit and powdered sugar for an extra special breakfast or brunch.

-In the mornings we usually have muffins like these blueberry banana ones because they can be made ahead, reheated, and they’re good for on the go too.
+In the mornings we usually have muffins like these Mini Blueberry Banana Muffins because they can be made ahead, reheated, and they’re good for on the go too.
 That’s another reason why I’m a big fan of these Danishes because they can also be made the night before, reheated the next day and they taste just as good.
 So if you’re looking to make an extraordinary breakfast with ordinary ingredients, this is it right here!

 Plus I love anything with cream cheese, so cream cheese for breakfast?
 Yes, please!
 I’m really a sucker for some sweetened cream cheese.